 To keep things focused, common IAM patterns are omitted, including:

-- Custom role definitions and references
+- Custom role definitions and naming conventions

 These omissions are intentional: the goal is to illustrate how each IAM resource type is wired, not provide drop-in access control modules.
 See the WorkforcePoolIamPolicy resource reference for all available configuration options.